Bayesian Image Analysis in Fourier Space: Approximating Markov random fields with BIFS

 \section{Approximating Markov random fields with BIFS}

 Given that MRF priors have become something of a standard in Bayesian image analysis, it would be useful to generate BIFS models to try and match these commonly used priors.
-We propose an approach to specifying a prior that is close to an MRF of interest but also potentially "maximally isotropic".
-The goal is to create BIFS models that are approximate matches, but that have 1)~increased computational ease and speed (by specifying as independent over Fourier space locations); 2)~increased isotropy if desired (i.e., reduced directional preferences); and 3)~resolution invariance.
+We propose an approach to specifying a prior that is close to an MRF of interest.

 To find a formulation in Fourier space that approximately matches a corresponding MRF model we propose taking the steps described in Algorithm \ref{simMRFalg}.